srghma/purescript-webpack-example/README.md

-The main parts to the configuration are enabling `pscIde` in the `purs-loader` configuration, and using webpack's [DllPlugin](https://github.com/webpack/docs/wiki/list-of-plugins#dllplugin) to delegate to pre-build external modules.
+The main parts to the configuration are enabling `pscIde` in the `purs-loader` configuration, and using webpack's [DllPlugin](https://github.com/webpack/docs/wiki/list-of-plugins#dllplugin) to delegate to pre-built external modules.

 To get the example up and running, please run the following commands.